hashgraph/hedera-services/platform-sdk/docs/proposals/001-merkle-state-api/001-merkle-state-api.md

 ## Requirements

-- `PlatformState` to a singleton object as defined by the State API.
+- `PlatformState` should be refactored to a singleton object as defined by the State API.
 - the Merkle tree should be reshaped so that `MerkleHederaState` becomes the root of the tree and `PlatformState` becomes its child.
 - there should be a new module - `swirlds-state-api` - to host a set of interfaces, records, and abstract classes that represent the Hedera state.
   This module should have a minimal set of dependencies.
 Ideally, the Block Node should not have a compile-time dependency